Donders-Institute/Radboud-FUS-measurement-kit/README.md

 ### Excel Column Definitions

 The configuration file defines column names used in coordinate and protocol Excel files.
-If you modify the headers in your Excel templates, you'll need to update these settings to match.
+If you modify the headers in your Excel templates, you will need to update these settings to match.

 ```ini
 coord_excel_columns.meas_num = Measurement number